 5. The equation between your new partner and the kids

-When couples are living together, they become more and more involved in their lives and problems.
+When couples live together, they become increasingly involved in their lives and problems.

-These marriages see failure in many of the cases.
-So, before remarrying with someone you are living with, ask yourself; are you really committed to each other or will it be just a marriage of convenience.
+These marriages see failure in many cases.
+So, before remarrying with someone you are living with, ask yourself, are you committed to each other, or will it be just a marriage of convenience?

-If you are dealing with such a situation, pre-marriage counseling can help you in exploring the important aspects and chances of remarriage after divorce.
+If you are dealing with such a situation, marriage counseling can help you explore the important aspects and chances of remarrying after divorce.

 Reevaluate your feelings.

 Economics plays a vital pivotal role in any relationship.
-It is in your best interest to evaluate your financial standing before entering into marriage.
+It is best to evaluate your financial standing before remarrying after divorce.

-It is essential to evaluate if you or your new partner are in any debt, what are your individual earnings, your individual assets and can one support the other in case one loses his / her job.
+It is essential to evaluate if you or your new partner are in any debt, what are your earnings and assets, and whether one can support the other in case one loses their job.

 Find the time to seek the right answers to these important questions.

-Sit down with them and discuss the following issues:
+Sit down with them and discuss the following issues when remarrying after divorce:

-They will now have 2 homes and 2 families.
+They will now have two homes and two families

-If they feel resentment, grief and are not ready to accept the new family – it’s alright.
+If they feel resentment and grief and are not ready to accept the new family – it’s alright

 10. Are you ready to work as a team?